smsummers1/e15/p3/README.md

 ## Notes for instructor

 + The Import New Students feature - Dusk testing utilizes two files to test for success and failure of this feature.
 The files that Dusk uses are found in the storage/app/public/testing directory (students.xlsx and students.docx).
 For you to test this feature manually I have the students.xlsx in the root of the project.

++ Thank you for everything this semester.
+I learned a lot and am looking forward to continuing to learn more about the laravel framework.
+I hope you have a wonderful summer.